-Some suggested climate tipping points prompt transitions from one steady state to another (see Figure 1.17).
-Transitions can be prompted by perturbations such as climate extremes which force the system outside of its current well of attraction in the stability landscape; this is called noise-induced tipping (Ashwin et al., 2012; Figure 1.17, panels a/b).
+Some suggested climate tipping points prompt transitions from one steady state to another (Figure 1.17).
+Transitions can be prompted by perturbations such as climate extremes which force the system outside of its current well of attraction in the stability landscape; this is called noise-induced tipping (Figure 1.17a,b; Ashwin et al., 2012).
 For example, the tropical forest dieback seen in some ESM projections is accelerated by longer and more frequent droughts over tropical land (Good et al., 2013).

-Alternatively, transitions from one state to another can occur if a critical threshold is exceeded; this is called bifurcation tipping (Ashwin et al., 2012; Figure 1.17, panels c/d).
-The new state is defined as irreversible on a given time scale if the recovery from this state takes substantially longer than the time scale of interest, which is decades to centuries for the projections presented in this report.
-A well-known example is the modelled irreversibility of the ocean’s thermohaline circulation in response to North Atlantic changes such as freshwater input from rainfall and ice-sheet melt (Rahmstorf et al., 2005; Alkhayuon et al., 2019), which is assessed in detail in Chapter 9, Section 9.2.3.
+Alternatively, transitions from one state to another can occur if a critical threshold is exceeded; this is called ‘bifurcation tipping’ (Figure 1.17c,d; Ashwin et al., 2012).
+The new state is defined as ‘irreversible’ on a given time scale if the recovery from this state takes substantially longer than the time scale of interest, which is decades to centuries for the projections presented in this report.
+A well-known example is the modelled irreversibility of the ocean’s thermohaline circulation in response to North Atlantic changes such as freshwater input from rainfall and ice-sheet melt (Rahmstorf et al., 2005; Alkhayuon et al., 2019), which is assessed in detail in Chapter 9 (Section 9.2.3).

 The tipping point concept is most commonly framed for systems in which the forcing changes relatively slowly.
 However, this is not the case for most scenarios of anthropogenic forcing projected for the 21st century.
-Systems with inertia lag behind rapidly-increasing forcing, which can lead to the failure of early warning signals or even the possibility of temporarily overshooting a bifurcation point without provoking tipping (Ritchie et al., 2019).
+Systems with inertia lag behind rapidly increasing forcing, which can lead to the failure of early warning signals or even the possibility of temporarily overshooting a bifurcation point without provoking tipping (Ritchie et al., 2019).

 [START FIGURE 1.17 HERE]